 Cooper Howard: The Movie Star

-The Golden Age: Before the bombs, Cooper Howard was a beloved film star—the "Vault Boy" mascot was based on his cowboy roles.
-He represented American optimism.
+The Golden Age: Before the bombs, Cooper Howard was a beloved film star.
+The "Vault Boy" mascot was based on his cowboy roles.
+He represented American optimism—the handsome hero who always did the right thing.
+Watching Goggins play this version of Cooper is almost painful, knowing what's coming.

 Growing Suspicion: Cooper began noticing things.
 The Vaults seemed off.
 His wife was hiding something.
 He hired a private investigator—and discovered the truth.

 The Betrayal: Barb had helped plan the apocalypse.
+His wife.
+The mother of his child.
 Cooper confronted her, but it was too late.
 The bombs fell.
+I still haven't recovered from this revelation.

 Becoming a Ghoul